Xilinx/Containerization/README.md

 ### Docker

-Docker is a set of platform-as-a-service (PaaS) products that use OS-level virtualization .
+Docker is a set of platform-as-a-service (PaaS) products that use OS-level virtualization.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
 For more docker information, please refer to the [Docker Documentation](https://docs.docker.com).

 ### Nimbix Cloud